Our leadership team

 Michael Marx

-For many years, Michael was the Chairman of the London Jewish Cultural Centre (LJCC).
-As part of the LJCC’s Holocaust teaching and awareness programme, the organisation funded and produced the Holocaust Explained website to help learners understand the essential facts of the Holocaust, its causes and its consequences.
+For many years, whilst Michael was the Chairman of the London Jewish Cultural Centre, that organisation ran a Holocaust teaching and awareness programme; additionally, the organisation funded and produced the Holocaust Explained website to help learners understand the essential facts of the Holocaust, its causes and its consequences.

-Michael’s late mother-in-law Mascha and many of her sisters and brothers were survivors of Auschwitz and other concentration and labour camps during the Holocaust, and provided testimony of their terrible experiences.
+Michael’s late mother-in-law Mascha and most of her sisters and brothers were survivors of Auschwitz and other concentration and labour camps during the Holocaust and she provided testimony and was a lifelong lecturer of their terrible experiences.

 Joan Salter MBE